All London attractions, theatres and venues are open. But if you’re not in London or if you're looking for fun things to do from home, don’t worry...

 - Assemble a team for a quiz about Tower Bridge, put together by a team of expert guides and historians.

-- Enjoy a quiz with a difference, as Sink the Pink’s outlandish LGBT+ quiz night moves to IGTV with its usual mix of cabaret, drag and cocktails.
-Various dates
+- Enjoy a quiz with a difference with Sink the Pink’s outlandish LGBT+ quiz night on IGTV, offering its usual mix of cabaret, drag and cocktails.

 - Know your Mozart from your Monteverdi?
-Test your classical music knowledge each Tuesday with the London Symphony Orchestra’s quiz on Instagram Stories.
-Tuesdays
+Test your classical music knowledge with the London Symphony Orchestra’s quiz on Instagram Stories.

 - Create a new masterpiece to share each day with the #RADailyDoodle on Twitter, set by the Royal Academy.